Personal life of Mustafa Kemal Atatürk: Languages and literature

 At the Salonica Military School, he studied Arabic, Persian and French.
-He further studied French at the Monastir Military High School, helped by his friend, schoolmate and future Prime Minister Fethi Okyar, who also introduced him to French political thought.
+He further studied French at the Monastir Military High School (town Bitola in North Macedonia), helped by his friend, schoolmate and future Prime Minister Fethi Okyar, who also introduced him to French political thought.
 In his second year in 1897, feeling dissatisfied with his grades, he attended the Collège des Frères De La Salle for 3 months during a home leave in Salonica, after which his French improved significantly.
 As for Arabic, it is unclear what his degree of fluency was, but his later contemporaries said he could read Arabic well enough to study and interpret the Quran on his own.
 Atatürk later spent periods in Damascus and Libya, where he further picked up Arabic.

 French was the foreign language he knew the best, and he was fluent in it, as there exists video footage of him speaking in French with U.S. Ambassador Joseph Grew.
 He extensively read in the language, reading Le Petit Parisien starting from his Academy days, and books by Auguste Comte, Voltaire, Desmoulins, Montesquieu, or Rousseau.
 During his stint in Picardy in 1910, he attended banquets with Maréchal Foch, in which they communicated in French.
 In a journal entry dated November 16, 1916, during the Caucasus campaign, he mentions reading Alphonse Daudet's novel Sapho-Moeurs Parisiennes.

 At the Military Academy and College in Constantinople, French was a mandatory subject and cadets had to choose a second foreign language between German or Russian.
 On is report cards, there is literally written "German or Russian", but according to his contemporaries, Atatürk chose German.